cheesemonad/Lighting/README.md

-# Lighting
+# CRENDER

-some lighting demos, don't use any framework, just pure C.
+some geometry rendering demos, don't use any graphics library, just pure C.

 ## Thanks to @miloyip tutorials